 A recovery course of more than 28 days correlated to a 65% increased risk of repeat concussion compared to patients with a recovery of less than seven days.
 Patients who experienced more than 10 symptoms had twice the risk of repeated injury compared to patients with less than two symptoms.
 The risk of concussion did not vary by how patients got their initial concussion, suggesting that all concussions, regardless of cause, contribute to an individual’s overall burden of concussion and risk of subsequent injury.

 “This is one of the first studies to quantify the risk of a subsequent injury given a first concussion,” said Dr. Matt Breiding of the CDC.
 “We hope that clinicians will pay particular attention to these findings since repeat concussions can have real consequences for a young person’s health and development.
 The results of this study can aid a clinician in discussing the risk of further injury with patients and their parents.”

-The Concussion Care for Kids: Minds Matter website from CHOP contains free resources for learning about signs of concussion, recovery and prevention strategies.
+The Minds Matter Concussion Program from CHOP contains free resources for learning about signs of concussion, recovery and prevention strategies.
 Additional resources for healthcare providers and others involved in the care of children are available from CDC through HEADS UP to Youth Sports.

 E. Curry, PhD, MPH, et. al. “Risk of Repeat Concussion Among Patients with a Concussion at a Pediatric Care Network.”
 Journal of Pediatrics.
 Online May 14, 2019.